-Having worked from home for several, I get asked all the time how I do it.
+Having worked from home for almost 13 years, I get asked all the time how I do it.
 There seem to be two camps of people, those who think working from home is their dream and a ticket to–well–not actually working, or those who know they don’t have what it takes to stay disciplined and get the job done.
-This post addresses how to increase Work-From-Home Discipline – Business Development Skills.
+So, in this post addresses how to increase Work-From-Home Discipline – Business Development Skills.

 If you find it difficult to make your way to your computer and forgo your Netflix queue, though, a lack of discipline can create stress and get you in trouble with your employer.